spryker/spryker-docs/docs/acp/user/intro-to-acp/acp-installation.md

 As mentioned before, the first step to install ACP on SCOS is to get SCOS ACP-Ready.
 This itself requires different update steps depending on the template version on which your project was started.

-- **SCOS Product Release [202212.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202212.0/release-notes-202212.0.html)**: All changes are included for out-of-the-box ACP-Readiness, but need be verified on the project level
+- **SCOS Product Release [202211.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202211.0/release-notes-202211.0.html)**: All changes are included for out-of-the-box ACP-Readiness, but need be verified on the project level
 - **Older versions**: All steps required are for ACP-Readiness

-If you were onboarded with a version older than Product Release [202212.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202212.0/release-notes-202212.0.html), please [contact us](https://support.spryker.com/).
+If you were onboarded with a version older than Product Release [202211.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202211.0/release-notes-202211.0.html), please [contact us](https://support.spryker.com/).

 ### 1. Module updates for ACP

 #### 1. ACP modules

-The ACP catalog is included by default to the Spryker Cloud product starting with the Spryker Product Release [202212.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202212.0/release-notes-202212.0.html).
+The ACP catalog is included by default to the Spryker Cloud product starting with the Spryker Product Release [202211.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202211.0/release-notes-202211.0.html).

-However, if your Spryker project is based on an earlier version you must install or update the following modules into your Spryker project:
+However, in any case youe should make sure that your Spryker project is using the latest versions of the following modules in your Spryker project:

 * `spryker/app-catalog-gui: ^1.2.0` or higher
 * `spryker/message-broker:^1.4.0` or higher
 * `spryker/message-broker-aws:^1.3.2` or higher
 * `spryker/session:^4.15.1` or higher

 #### 2. App modules